Marketing Support Assistance

 - Existing businesses are required to provide detailed Financial Statements for the previous two years.

-- New businesses and businesses planning expansions are required to submit complete business plans.
+- New businesses and business planning expansions are required to submit complete business plans.

 - List all shareholders and key management personnel.